Kentucky-Fried-Circuits/DataGS/README.md

 * ```"id"``` is the channel id or name.
 * ```"title"``` is used as the column name in the historical data table
 * ```"description"``` is used as the column name in the log file
-* ```"units"``` is the metric in which the channel's data is measured e.i.
-MPH, kWh, or %
+* ```"units"``` is the metric in which the channel's data is measured.
+For example: MPH, kWh, or %
 * ```"precision"``` is the number of digits the data is displayed with.
-Positive numbers indicate how many decimal points to round to and negative numbers indicates what digit to round to e.i.
+Positive numbers indicate how many decimal points to round to and negative numbers indicates what digit to round to.
+For example:

 | number | precision | result |
 |---|---|---|